 On Sundays the reformatory gives guided tours which last about an hour.
 We chose a weekday self-guided tour with an audio wand that gives tons of details on the tour.

 I loved my tour of Ohio State Reformatory.
-The kid?
+My daughter?
 Well, she could have passed on it.
 I think next time I’ll visit with a bunch of adults and check out what I missed the first time.